xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 ## iOS

-Improvements and bugs of iOS which I notice while using my iPhone. [iPhone feedback form](https://www.apple.com/feedback/iphone.html "iPhone feedback")
+Improvements and bugs of iOS which I notice while using my iPhone. [iPhone feedback form](https://www.apple.com/feedback/iphone.html 'iPhone feedback')

 - **Siri offline**
 - Clicking multiple times to toggle WiFi and Bluetooth: one click to disable it (white color), two clicks to completely switch it off.
 Alternatively, adding in the long-press pop-up the option to switch it off completely.
 - More selective notifications options, as in Android: select only specific types of notifications to mute
 - Extended screenshots
 - Allow making downtime schedule correspond to all of the events in a calendar, e.g. for University
+- **contextual volume**: automatically set the volume based on the loudness of the environment

 <br>